ajsnarr98/LinkNotes/backlog.md

 - add real editnote screen/boxes
 - add confirmation on save editnote when you try to add new notetype
 - add default entries for pictures and the like
+- move notecollection out of base activity and into a base viewmodel?

 ## Bugs
 - add entry -> type in its content -> add another entry :: content disappears